 Shiny, waxy-looking leaves make the ZZ Plant a striking addition to any dark corner of your living room.
 Yes!
 It can take dark corners.
 It’s one of the hardiest houseplants around, surviving even if you forget to water it for a few weeks.
 In fact, water only when the top few inches of soil are dry.
 This one has beautiful bright green stalks and leaves, with thick stalks and smaller leaves shooting out on either side.

 3. Peace Lily

 Peace lily’s shiny leaves and interesting spoon-shaped white flowers add style to any setting.
 They’re fine with low to moderate light conditions, but they bloom better with bright light.
-Let the soil dry out between waterings.
-This plant is wonderful because of its flowering leaves, that shoot up gorgeous white Lillies.
-It will add that extra little spark to your living room, while at some times of the year looking like a beautiful, but normal house plant.
-The name is a bit of a misnomer: Peace lilies are not true lilies (plant family Liliaceae), but a member of the Araceae family that also includes colocasia, or elephant ear.
+Let the soil dry out between watering.
+This plant is wonderful because of its flowering leaves that shoot up gorgeous white Lillies.
+It will add that extra little spark to your living room, while at some times of the year, looking like a beautiful but normal house plant.
+The name is a bit of a misnomer: Peace lilies are not true lilies (plant family Liliaceae), but a member of the Araceae family that also includes colocasia or elephant ear.
 Otherwise, in terms of growing and care, peace — as in calm and tranquility — is pretty much what you get.

 5. Moth Orchid

 My mother has an incredible collection of Moth Orchids that fill her home and backyard.
 These delicate-looking orchids, also called phalaenopsis, are hardier than their dainty appearance may lead you to believe.
 They can bloom for months and live for years!
 Give them bright, indirect light.
 Water once a week until water drains out of the bottom of the pot.
 They are also incredible because they can grow in just about anything.
 Their roots do not need soil, so they can be elevated in the air, or planted in stones, or even plastered to a tree branch.
 In the living room, they make a stunning coffee table accessory.